e-seet/42/philo/README.md

 Current mechanism:

 1. I check if they will die.
 I let the process do until it is supposed to die.
+This applies even if they are eating.
+If they are eating, i will release mutex before ending process.
 2. I can either continue with the process and release mutex or just prematurely end it.
 Which i prematurely end it
-3. I set thinking into 1 ms.
+3. Thinking have no mutex.
+There is no locking mechanism required for this.
 4. Last meal time is set as the time started.
 If i eat immediately at the start, last_meal_time = curr + time to eat.

 ### Test cases